 What's more, the CRM automatically logs meeting and phone logs and organizes all documents your team exchanges with customers.

-This platform is popular for its time-saving features.
+This platform is popular for its time-saving sales tools.
 According to many customers on G2, Salesflare saves up to four hours a week for each member of the sales team.

 Founded: 2013